 One of the reasons you don’t have enough energy and are feeling extremely tired all the time is that you may have a sleep deficit caused by your inability to stay asleep throughout the entire night.

 As your adrenal function is disrupted and cortisol spikes at inappropriate times, it causes a change in the normal energy rhythms of your body.

-Waking regularly at around 3am, too wired to return to sleep, results in regularly having only four or five hours sleep a night and eventually this pattern of not getting enough sleep takes its toll on your body.
+Waking regularly at around 3 am, too wired to return to sleep, results in regularly having only four or five hours of sleep a night, and eventually, this pattern of not getting enough sleep takes its toll on your body.

 Some nutritional supplements that can help support adrenal function include Vitamin C and Vitamin B5.